-Vegan Banana Chocolate Shake
+Vegan Chocolate Smoothie

-Nutrients in the vegan banana chocolate shake
+Nutrients in my vegan smoothie

 One of my favorite parts of this recipe is all the nutrients is provides.
 It’s high in soluble and insoluble fiber which are both important in gut health and helps keep you feeling full.
 Bananas and cocoa are also high in antioxidants, which are great anti-inflammatories and help keep your immune system working smoothly.
 This shake is also full of healthy fat especially if you replace the peanut butter powder with regular peanut butter, and has protein, too.